polynomial/photography/README.md

 . checkout all_combined* for total star trail output
 . if desired pair down the combined_* images to have fewer images based on the desire trail output

+Output Artifacts:

+. all_combined_: a combination of all the IMG_ images with the brightest pixels from each . combined_: takes ten IMG_ images and makes them into one image with the brightest pixels from each . trail_: same as above but uses the 'trailing' ten images to create moving trails in the trail_ movies . random_: takes random images from combined and trail to produce interesting morse code star trails . movies/: creates animations from serializing each image into a movie

 Open Issues:

 . lots of online research seems to indicate that RAW/CR2 images are better for night photography, these don't work well with the tools in these scripts and are huge